MattMcFarland/sequelize-relay/docs/graphql/using_nodedefinitions.md

 For this to work, we need to add virtual types to our sequelize model schema:

 #### Add personType VIRTUAL to the model
+**This adds a field without putting it in the SQL table**

-Article.js is a standard sequelize model with the addition of the `type` field which is a `DataTypes.VIRTUAL`
+Person.js is a standard sequelize model with the addition of the `type` field which is a `DataTypes.VIRTUAL`

 Using `DataTypes.VIRTUAL`:
 ```javascript